mviereck/x11docker/README.md

 ![x11docker-gui dependencies screenshot](/../screenshots/x11docker-dependencies.png?raw=true)

 # X servers and Wayland compositors to choose from
-If no X server option is specified, x11docker automatically chooses one depending on installed dependencies and on given or missing options `--desktop` and `--gpu`.
+If no X server option is specified, x11docker automatically chooses one depending on installed dependencies and on given or missing options `--desktop`, `--gpu` and `--wayland`.
  - For single applications, x11docker prefers `--xpra`.
 Alternativly, it tries `--nxagent`.
  - With option `--desktop`, x11docker assumes a desktop environment in image and prefers `--xephyr`.
  - With option `--gpu` for hardware acceleration, x11docker prefers `--xpra-xwayland` for single applications, or `--weston-xwayland` for desktop environments.
  - If none of above can be started due to missing dependencies, x11docker uses `--hostdisplay` or `--xorg`.
+ - With option `--wayland`, x11docker creates a Wayland environment without X. See also chapter [Wayland](#wayland).

 ![x11docker-gui server screenshot](/../screenshots/x11docker-server.png?raw=true)

 ## Wayland
-Beside the X servers to choose from there are options `--weston`, `--kwin` and `--hostwayland` to run pure [Wayland](https://wayland.freedesktop.org/) applications without X. QT5 applications (most of KDE) also need options `--dbus` and `--waylandenv` to use Wayland instead of X. (Option `--waylandenv` sets some environment variables to summon toolkits GTK3, QT5, Clutter, SDL, Elementary and Evas to use Wayland.)
+Beside the X servers to choose from there are options `--wayland`, `--weston`, `--kwin` and `--hostwayland` to run pure [Wayland](https://wayland.freedesktop.org/) applications without X.
-With combination `--kwin-native --sharewayland --dbus --waylandenv` you can run Wayland and X applications side by side.
+ - Option `--wayland` tries to automatically set up a Wayland environment.
+It regards option `--desktop`.
+   - QT5 applications (most of KDE) also need option `--dbus`.
+(GTK3 applications must run _without_ `--dbus`).
+ - Options `--kwin` and `--weston` run Wayland compositors `Kwin` or `Weston`.
+   - For QT5 applications you may need to manually add options `--waylandenv`  and `--dbus` to set some environment variables.
+ - Option `--hostwayland` can run single applications on host Wayland desktops like Gnome 3 and KDE 5.

+Examples:
- - Example: xfce4-terminal (GTK3) in Weston:
+ - xfce4-terminal (GTK3) in Wayland:

-  `x11docker --weston x11docker/xfce xfce4-terminal`
+  `x11docker --wayland x11docker/xfce xfce4-terminal`

- - Example: KDE plasma shell (QT5) in a pure Wayland environment with hardware acceleration:
+ - KDE plasma shell (QT5) in a pure Wayland environment with hardware acceleration:

   `x11docker --kwin --waylandenv --dbus --gpu -- kdeneon/plasma:user-lts plasmashell`

 You can also run Wayland applications from host with option `--exe`.

- - Examples: gnome-calculator (GTK3) and neverball (SDL) from host in Weston without X:
+ - gnome-calculator (GTK3) and neverball (SDL) from host in Weston without X:

   `x11docker --weston --exe gnome-calculator`